adamlogan17/npm-package-template/README.md

     - `major` changes X
   - See the [NPM docs](https://docs.npmjs.com/about-semantic-versioning) for advice on which to use.
 - `npm run docs`
-  - Generates documentation from the [TypeDoc](https://typedoc.org/guides/doccomments/) comments, within the code.
+  - Generates documentation from the [TypeDoc](https://typedoc.org/guides/doccomments/) comments, within the code in the `./lib` directory.
-  - A documentation site can be viewed by opening `./docs/site/index.html`
+  - A documentation site can be viewed by opening `./docs/site/index.html`.
-  - Markdown documentation can be viewed at `./docs/markdown`
+  - Markdown documentation can be viewed at `./docs/markdown`.
+  - Configuration for this tool can be changed within the `./typedoc.config.json` file.

 ## TDOD